dw-ec/docker-ssl-proxy/README.md

 The certificate generator will check on existing ``key.pem`` and abort.

+## Docker-compose demo project
+A full docker-compose project demonstrating various features of docker-ssl-proxy can be found under [examples/WorldClock](./examples/WorldClock).

 ## Docker Hub Image

 You can get the publicly available docker image at